aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/rendering/using-truetype-fonts/specifying-truetype-fonts-location/_index.md

 There is a special **SystemFontSource** class that is always used by default.
 It represents all TrueType fonts installed on the system.
 Therefore, it is possible to create a source list with **SystemFontSource** and any other required sources:

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_fonts-SetFontsFolders.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_fonts-SetFontsFolders.py" >}}

 A single instance of the **SystemFontSource** class is defined by default in **FontSettings**.
 On different operating systems, fonts may be located in different places.
 However, using a **FontSettings** instance for each document is not an optimal solution.
 In the majority of cases, using **default_instance** should be enough.